hulvdan/cookier/TASKS_HULVDAN.md

 x new run: weapon: if newly selected build doesn't have previously selected weapon -> reset weapon

-* ui nav: upgrades: going from upgrades to reroll and returning back should set the same preferred index
-* new run: weapon:
-* new run: weapon:
-* new run: weapon:
-* new run: weapon:
-*
 * new run: beautify sliding stuff
 * new run: refactor MAKE LESS CODE
 *
+* ui nav: upgrades: going from upgrades to reroll and returning back should set the same preferred index
 *
 * touch: releasing finger while showing details
   -> details are sticked (or weapon details are shown up)